Gratuity Eligibility: Can Companies Deny It Even After 5 Years of Service?

 ashish golden

-Employee will be entitled to get gratuity after completion of continuous 5 years.
+An employee will be entitled to receive gratuity after completing five continuous years of service.

 Ashish